rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part05/README.md

 The `java.nio.file.Path` interface, or `Path` interface for short, is the primary entry point for working with the NIO.2 API.
 A `Path` object represents a hierarchical path on the storage system to a file or directory.
 In this manner, `Path` is a direct replacement for the legacy `java.io.File` class, and conceptually it contains many of the same properties.
 For example, both `File` and `Path` objects may refer to a file or a directory.
 Both also may refer to an absolute path or relative path within the file system.

+A `Path` object is more abstract than a `File`, in that it is a sequence of names that represent a directory hierarchy (that may or may not include a file) on the file system.
+There are no methods in the `Path` interface that allow working with directories or files.
+The defined methods are for working with or manipulating `Path` objects only, resolving one `Path` to another.
+(There is one method that can be used to obtain a `java.io.File` object from a `java.nio.file.Path`, `toFile`.
+Likewise the `java.io.File` class now contains a `toPath` method.)
+To work with files and directories, `Path` objects are used in conjunction with the `java.nio.file.Files` class.
+The `java.nio.file.Files` class consists entirely of `static` methods for manipulating directories and files, including copy, move and functions for working with symbolic links.

+Like `File`, a `Path` can also refer to a not existing file.
+That is only file path, NOT the data containing in a file.

 Unlike the `File` class, the `Path` interface contains support for symbolic links.
 A symbolic link is a special file within an operating system that serves as a reference or pointer to another file or directory.
 In general, symbolic links are transparent to the user, as the operating system takes care of resolving the reference to the actual file.
 The NIO.2 API includes full support for creating, detecting, and navigating symbolic links within the file system.

+In Java 6 and earlier:

+`File file = new File("README.TXT");`

+We can convert to a `Path` with:

+`Path path = new File("README.TXT").toPath();`

 ## Creating Instances with Factory and Helper Classes